rpmuller/ePubs/WP1.md

 a certain proportion of them, developed a love of the primitive, and a hankering after a more instinctive and passionate way of life than that sanctioned by current morals.
-To the man or woman who, by compulsion, is more civilized in behaviour than in feeling, rationality is irksome and virtue is felt as a burden and a slavery.
+To the man or woman who, by compulsion, is more civilized in behavior than in feeling, rationality is irksome and virtue is felt as a burden and a slavery.
 This leads to a reaction in thought, in feeling, and in conduit.
 It is the reaction in thought that will specially concern us,